Department of Food science & Technology

 Throughout his career, he has held diverse academic and administrative positions within the Royal University of Bhutan, including Head of the Department of Food Science and Technology, Head of the Centre for Sustainable Mountain Agriculture, and Technical Laboratory Advisor.
 In these roles, he has contributed to strengthening research capacity, laboratory infrastructure, and interdisciplinary collaboration.

 His research spans industrial and microbial biotechnology, microbiome biotechnology, bioprocessing, and environmental microbiology, with projects addressing antimicrobial activities, phytochemical analyses, and the development of value-added chemicals.
-He has also advanced laboratory research in molecular biology and bioinformatics, applying tools for NGS data analysis, metagenomics, transcriptomics, and differential gene expression.
+He has advanced laboratory research in molecular biology and bioinformatics, applying tools for NGS data analysis, metagenomics, transcriptomics, and differential gene expression.
 Alongside these, he has worked on plant and animal tissue culture and microbial inoculum development, including acetic acid bacteria for apple cider production.

 A significant dimension of his career is international collaboration.
 He has served as Co-Principal Investigator for the establishment of the Asian Food Composition Database, funded by AFACI–RDA South Korea, and as Principal Investigator for the quality improvement of the Asian Food Composition Database under the same program.
 His leadership in these projects has contributed to building regional research networks and strengthening nutritional data infrastructure across Asia.

 In 2023–24, he was awarded a U.S. Fulbright Fellowship, through which he deepened his expertise in technology transfer, university–industry collaboration, and innovation management.
-As part of this fellowship, he engaged with the Association of University Technology Managers (AUTM), participating in its Central Region Conference, and built connections that link Bhutan’s emerging biotechnology and food science sector with global best practices.
+As part of this fellowship, he engaged with the Association of University Technology Managers (AUTM), participating in its Central Region Conference, and built connections linking Bhutan’s emerging biotechnology and food science sector with global best practices.

 As an educator, he has extensive experience teaching undergraduate courses in Biotechnology in Food, Biochemistry, Fermentation, Enzyme Technology, and related areas.
 He actively supervises undergraduate and postgraduate research projects and theses, cultivating the next generation of scientists while advancing applied knowledge in food biotechnology.

-With a career that integrates fundamental science, international collaboration, and technology transfer, Karma Wangchuk’s overarching aim is to develop innovative and sustainable solutions for Bhutan’s food and biotechnology sectors while contributing to global food security and bioeconomy research.
+With a career that integrates fundamental science, applied research, international collaboration, and technology transfer, Karma Wangchuk’s overarching aim is to develop innovative and sustainable solutions for Bhutan’s food and biotechnology sectors while contributing to global food security and bioeconomy research.

 Mr. Kencho Wangdi